 So which option should you pick?

-A mortgage loan officer can tell you which is the best way to go, says Baldwin, advising what's best for your experience.
+A mortgage loan officer can tell you which is the best way to go, advising what's best for your experience.

 And if you have a particular apartment in mind, ask for the building's input.
-"I typically tell parents that if they've found a property, to reach out to the building management and see what they say about the type of loan they prefer," says Baldwin.
+Parents should reach out to the building management and see what they say about the type of loan they prefer.
+Additionally, note, that the bank will require the board's approval for the child who's actually occupying the unit.

-- Check today's rates on NYC co-op, condo and superintendent unit loans
+- Check today's rates on NYC co-op, condo, professional, and superintendent unit loans

 - Get a personalized quote